DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 - `pattern_coverage` – percentage (0–100, rounded to two decimal places) of the
   assignment's eligible tags that fell inside one or more detected pattern windows.
+- `speed_mean_log2`, `speed_seconds_per_tag` – the log2-mean interval between
+  tags and its seconds-per-tag conversion, computed from the assignment's eligible tags.

 Use the CSV export to trace any flagged pattern back to the exact assignment and context that produced it.